thingsboard/thingsboard.github.io/docs/samples/raspberry/gpio-android-things.md

 adb shell pm install -r "/data/local/tmp/org.thingsboard.sample.gpiocontrol"
 ```

-Or you can use other options to deploy Android application:
+Or you can use other options to deploy the Android application:

 - [Using Android Studio](https://developer.android.com/studio/run/index.html)
 - [Using Command Line](https://developer.android.com/studio/build/building-cmdline.html)